buildbuddy-io/buildbuddy/website/blog/buck2.md

 2. Vendor
-   Since the majority of Buck2 is written in Rust, the companion tool **Reindeer** helps you vendor all Cargo external packages into the repository and set up appropriate BUCK files for them.
+   Since the majority of Buck2 is written in Rust, the companion tool **Reindeer** helps you vendor all Cargo external packages into the repository and set up appropriate `BUCK` files for them.
-   This is not a problem for Meta internally as their custom monorepo and virtual file system [Sapling](https://sapling-scm.com/), but it should be a huge problem for Git repos and code review systems in the open-source world.
+   This is not a problem for Meta internally, with their custom monorepo and virtual file system [Sapling](https://sapling-scm.com/), but it should be a huge problem for Git repos and code review systems in the open-source world.

 3. Anon target and dynamic outputs
    Although there is no repository phase, you could still define `http_archive` to have external downloads happen during Buck2 build execution.
    However, you will not be able to export build targets out of these newly downloaded archives easily.
-   Instead of the Bazel approach which let you run some commands to generate BUILD files, Buck2 provides the complicated anon target, sub-targets, and dynamic outputs APIs in Starlark for you to accomplish the same thing.
+   Instead of the Bazel approach which lets you run some commands to generate `BUILD` files, Buck2 provides the complicated anon target, sub-targets, and dynamic outputs APIs in Starlark for you to accomplish the same thing.
-   However, there are very limited documentation and examples of how these APIs work.
+   However, there is very limited documentation and examples of how these APIs work.

 #### Complicated testing abstraction

-Unlink Bazel which treats tests as another build action to be executed at the end of the graph, Buck2 took this to a whole new level by introducing a new RPC to integrate Buck2 with their internal testing platform [TPX](https://buck2.build/docs/rule_authors/test_execution/)
+Unlike Bazel, which treats tests as another build action to be executed at the end of the graph, Buck2 took this to a whole new level by introducing a new RPC to integrate Buck2 with their internal testing platform [TPX](https://buck2.build/docs/rule_authors/test_execution/).

 Because TPX is in charge of coordinating test executions on various platforms and collecting related test outputs data, the set of APIs that define integration between Buck2 and TPX is also quite featureful.